utkarshsrivastava/FrugalClassifier/README.md

 //Psuedocode:
 level=0;
 frugal_classify.register(frugal_classify,level);
-//initial level=0 and frugal classify is the main classifier that keeps appending improvements it learns.
-Initially, the classifier registers itself with a level 0,
+//frugal classify is the main classifier that keeps appending improvements based on what it learns.
+//Initially, the classifier registers itself with a level 0,
-//where each level represents a new addition.
+//each level represents a new addition/improvement.
 HashMap map_clsfr2methdlgy(classifer,List<methdlgy_lredy_used>);
 errordetails err_det_obj{
 image_reference;
-actualclass;
 count_of_incorrect_observations;
 }
-HashMap errorMap(predictedclass,err_det_obj);
+HashMap errorMap(predictedclass+actualclass,err_det_obj);
-double [] p_class;
+// predictedclass+actualclass both are part of the key. double [] p_class;
 int count_obs=0;
 String[] unstablebag;
-do while ((pi∈ p_class)>T)
+do while ((∀pi∈ p_class) pi>T)
 {
   while(count_obs<A)
   {